 Hello!
-I'm Vanessa Woo and I’m thrilled to be a 2014 camp counselor.
-I am entering my fourth year at Western Washington University, where I’m studying environmental studies and receiving my teaching certificate in elementary education.
+I'm Vanessa Woo and am thrilled to be a 2015 camp counselor.
+I am entering my fifth year at Western Washington University, studying Environmental Studies and getting my teaching certificate in Elementary Education.
 I am passionate about developing my knowledge about the marine environment and spreading awareness to others.
 One day I will have a classroom of my own where I plan to make nature a part of my daily lesson plans.
 I discovered my love for the marine environment by snorkeling in Hawaii and constantly going to the beach with my family in Edmonds.
-When I’m not at the Aquarium, you can find me playing tennis, petting my dog and tending to my hamster.
+When not at the Aquarium, you can find me playing tennis, petting my dog and tending to my hamster.

 Hi there!
-My name is Megan Sherman and I am thrilled to be returning to the Seattle Aquarium’s Marine Summer Camps as a lead counselor.
+My name is Megan Sherman and I am thrilled to be returning for my third year to the Seattle Aquarium’s Marine Summer Camps as a lead instructor.
 My love for the ocean and all of its creatures stemmed from many summers spending time at the shore while growing up in New Jersey.
-Prior to the Aquarium, I was fortunate to be a field instructor at IslandWood: A School in the Woods.
-At IslandWood, I had the opportunity to lead, teach and work extensively with 4th, 5th and 6th graders on interactive, experiential learning experiences outdoors.
+Prior to the aquarium, I was fortunate to be a field instructor at IslandWood: A School in the Woods.
+At IslandWood, I had the opportunity to lead, teach, and work extensively with 4th, 5th, and 6th graders on interactive, experiential learning in the great outdoors.
 I have also been fortunate to develop and lead programming at the Kids Discovery Science Museum (KiDiMu), and be an assistant Pre-K teacher at Epiphany School.
 As a recent recipient of a master’s degree in teaching and curriculum with a focus in science education, I am beyond excited to share my passion for marine life and science with my students this summer!